Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 These pictures capture the essence of shame in the moment.

 But they do not convey or illustrate how long lasting the impact of shame may be.
 Or of how long those feelings of shame may fester within our own minds and souls.
-Those moments of pain can lead to a lifetime of emptiness and regret, as we struggle to understand why happiness seems to elude us.

 Discovering Our Own Shame

-Needless to say, this environment was not conducive to happiness or contentment.
-I was living the exact opposite of an authentic life.
+Needless to say, this environment is not conducive to happiness or contentment.
+It is living the exact opposite of an authentic life.
+With self-love nowhere to be found.

 Why Releasing Shame Is Key to Happiness